Skip to content Skip to footer

 These are office buildings with offices to rent, virtual and physical alike.
 It’s comparatively easier to register a business at such a location but even a cursory examination makes it clear – there never was any such company at these locations.

 The Google reviews clearly indicate that no meaningful, let alone financially groundbreaking business is taking place here.
-These are fake addresses.
+These are fake addresses, and they are the same as other fake crypto platform use, we’ve mentioned before:

 So, back to the domains to check one last box.